zainafzal88/blog/_posts/2020-06-08-dotnet-core-api-pi.md

 `scp -r -oStrictHostKeyChecking=no -i $HOME/decrypted_id_rsa ./bin/Release/netcoreapp3.1/* pi@$DOT_NET_CORE_API:/var/www/dotnet.roarcoder.dev` - Transfer files from netcoreapp3.1 to website folder

+- `sudo systemctl restart [your-file-name].service` restart the service

-## Run API project as a service in Ubuntu using DLLs file
+## Run API project as a service using DLLs file

 Run the project as a service because you want the API to be running always.